jakefrey0/Stock-Market-Simulator/README.md

 // (All of these things update in real time as it is still watching)

-Console.ReadKey(); //Wait for user input.. mw.stopWatching(); //Stop watching and conseqeuently exit the application.
+Console.ReadKey(); //Wait for user input.. mw.stopWatching(); //Stop watching (after the next update) and conseqeuently exit the application.

 // The aforementioned gotMarketUpdate function, where we get the market summary: public static void gotMarketUpdate (MarketWatcher sender,MarketUpdateEventArgs args) {